 He had done his share of channel swims, marathon swims, and coastal mass participation ocean swims.
 He wanted something unique and enjoyable; something unprecedented and memorable.
 With dozens of piers punctuating the Southern California coastline from north to south, Zornig figured that there are ample opportunities to round-the-pier.

 In the inaugural Fear No Pier event in August 2013, Zornig designed a course where swimmers would swim around 27 piers with a cumulative total of 19 km of swimming in ocean water spread out over 311 miles of driving between piers.
-It was a huge undertaking and took the pioneers more than 24 hours, but their success only got them to switch over to additional planning for next year.
+It was a huge undertaking and took the pioneers nearly 24 hours, but their success only got them to switch over to additional planning for next year.

 They wanted more.
 So they scoured Google Maps for more piers.
 Instead of only 27 piers, they wanted the whole enchilada.
 They looked for piers from the border with Mexico in the south to Oregon to the north.
 Their desire to find places to swim is one of the most enjoyable parts of the open water swimming world: research and discovery.

-"I started researching piers in Northern California and while doing so, discovered that we had missed four four piers in Southern California - Dana Point, Coronado, Shelter island and Embarcadero.
+"I started researching piers in Northern California and while doing so, discovered that we had missed four piers in Southern California - Dana Point, Coronado, Shelter island and Embarcadero.
 As a result, Ray Meldvedt, Lynn Kubasek, Julian Rusinek, and I are going to do these four piers, then head over to the channel islands and knock out whatever we can there.
 Then we will go to Northern California and do the 19 piers which are on the Pacific Ocean.
 There are another 32+ piers which are in San Francisco Bay."

 With the planet 70% covered in water and the search tools available online, research and discovery are relatively easy.
 For an open water swimmer, locating an island to circumnavigate, identifying a bay to cross, stumbling across a virgin lake, or finding a remote beach in the tropics are acts of discovery that inspire action.
 "Has it been done before?"
 "Is it possible to cross?"
 "What is necessary to swim it?"
 These are questions that are both inviting and exciting.
 Open water swimmers love that feeling of crossing a body of water for the first time when they find a new place to swim, either on the map or in real life, even if someone has swum it before the, but especially so if no one has ever swum it before.